Abhisshek717/Abhisshek717/README.md

-- 👋 Hi, I’m @Abhisshek717
+- 👋 Hi, I’m @Abhisshek
 - 👀 I’m interested in opensource and fullstack development
-- 🌱 I’m currently learning python3 and c-language
+- 🌱 I’m currently learning Javascript and Nodejs
 - 💞️ I’m looking to collaborate on twitter and gmail
 - 📫 How to reach me twitter[ Abhisshek5 ] and gmail [ saiabhisshek2000@gmail.com ]